Distributionally Robust Adaptive Beamforming: Introduction

 \section{Introduction}

-\IEEEPARstart{B}{\lowercase{eamforming}} has demonstrated numerous successful applications in array signal processing, e.g., wireless communications, radar, and sonar, to enhance signals of interest (SoI) and suppress interference plus noise.
-Typical examples include waveform, power, and direction-of-arrival (DoA) estimation of the emitting source and maximization of the array's output signal-to-interference-plus-noise ratio (SINR) \cite{van2002optimum,li2006robust,benesty2017fundamentals,elbir2023twenty}.
-To achieve these different application purposes, a large body of representative beamformers have been put forward \cite{van2002optimum,benesty2017fundamentals}, such as the minimum mean-squared error (MMSE) beamformer, the minimum power distortionless response (MPDR) beamformer (i.e., Capon beamformer), the Bartlett beamformer (i.e., delay-and-sum beamformer, conventional beamformer, or matched filter), the minimum variance distortionless response (MVDR) beamformer, etc. Among them, the Capon beamformer is most popular for its excellent performance and real-world operationality.
-To be specific, when the covariance matrix of the array output and the array steering vector are exactly known, the Capon beamformer is optimal in the sense of MPDR waveform estimation \cite[Eq.~(4)]{elbir2023twenty}, high-resolution estimation of DoA \cite{capon1969high,johnson1982application}, and SINR maximization \cite{huang2023robust}, \cite[Eq.~(10)]{vorobyov2013principles}.
-Additionally, the array output covariance can be estimated using snapshots in real-world operations, while the interference-plus-noise covariance is difficult to obtain.
+\IEEEPARstart{A}{\lowercase{daptive}} beamforming, or simply beamforming, has shown numerous successful applications in array signal processing, e.g., wireless communications, radar, and sonar, to enhance signals of interest (SoI) and suppress interference plus noise (IPN).
+Typical examples include the waveform, power, and direction-of-arrival (DoA) estimation of the SoI, as well as the maximization of the array's output signal-to-interference-plus-noise ratio (SINR) \cite{van2002optimum,li2006robust,benesty2017fundamentals,elbir2023twenty}.
+To achieve these application purposes, a large body of representative beamformers have been put forward \cite{van2002optimum,benesty2017fundamentals}, such as the minimum mean-squared error (MMSE) beamformer for waveform estimation, the Bartlett beamformer (i.e., delay-and-sum beamformer, conventional beamformer, or matched filter) for power and DoA estimation, the minimum power distortionless response (MPDR) beamformer (i.e., Capon beamformer) for power and DoA estimation, and the minimum variance distortionless response (MVDR) beamformer for SINR maximization, etc. The difference between the MPDR and MVDR beamformers is whether the snapshot covariance or the IPN covariance is used \cite{ehrenberg2010sensitivity}, that is, SoI-contaminated or SoI-free \cite{vorobyov2003robust}.
+In the SoI-free case, the snapshot covariance coincides with the IPN covariance, so the MPDR and MVDR beamformers become identical.
+As a convention and without loss of generality \cite[p.~1705]{li2003robust}, \cite{lorenz2005robust}, this article employs SINR as the performance metric for beamformer design, and hence, the MPDR and MVDR beamformers are particularly focused on \cite{kim2008robust,huang2023robust}.